parisepigenetics/bibs/_guidelines/dname_v3.md

 20230608_E14_mouse_ES_WT_RRMS	WT-E14-rrms-1
 20230626_E14_mouse_ES_WT_RRMS_150ng_8kb_pass	WT-E14-rrms-2
 ```
-The sample have to be the name of the folder containing the bam files.
+The sample have to be the name of the folder containing the BAM files.

 When the configuration is fine, start the workflow using the command `sbatch WGBSworkflow.sh nanopore`.